unopolicinglab/website/content/post/21-11-23-DHS-insider-threats/index.md

 ---
-title: Faculty in the Policing Lab awarded a DHS grant to help law enforcement with screening and hiring
+title: Faculty in the VIPR Lab awarded a DHS grant to help law enforcement with screening and hiring
 date: 2021-11-23
 image:
   focal_point: "top"
 ---

-Congratulations to faculty in The Lab on winning a DHS grant to examine how agencies screen for insider threats!
+Congratulations to faculty in The VIPR Lab on winning a DHS grant to examine how agencies screen for insider threats!

 <!--more-->